repository-service-tuf/repository-service-tuf/docs/source/guide/overview/overview.rst

 Repository Service for TUF components
 =====================================

-Repository Service for TUF (RSTUF) have two component services, ``repository-service-tuf-api`` and ``repository-service-tuf-worker``.
+The Repository Service for TUF (RSTUF) consists of two primary components, ``repository-service-tuf-api`` and ``repository-service-tuf-worker``.
-RSTUF also have a Command Line Interface that is a Python Application, ``repository-service-tuf-cli``.
+We also provide a Command Line Interface (CLI) for interacting with RSTUF, ``repository-service-tuf-cli``.

-* `All represented in blue`
+`Each of the RSTUF components are represented in blue in this diagram of a typical service deployment:`

 .. image:: /_static/2_1_rstuf.png

 Repository Service for TUF
 --------------------------

+Repository Service for TUF implements the microservices pattern for scalability and reliability in different deployment scenarios.

 The ``repository-service-tuf-api``, and ``repository-service-tuf-worker`` services are provided as Docker Images.

-``repository-service-tuf-api`` is the API Service, and the ``repository-service-tuf-worker``` is a Task Manager Worker that handles the TUF Metadata.
+``repository-service-tuf-api`` is the API Service, and the ``repository-service-tuf-worker``` is a worker that manages TUF Metadata.

 The Repository Service for TUF requires a Broker (``RabbitMQ`` or ``Redis``) to be used by the RSTUF services (``repository-service-tuf-api``, ``repository-service-tuf-worker``).

 .. note::
-    TUF Metadata Storage and Sorage Keys (Key Vault) use File Systems.
+    TUF Metadata Storage and Key Storage (Key Vault) use the filesystem for storage.
 To use persistent data and share this volume, Docker Volumes are supported.

-    The plan is to add support for SaaS Services such as S3 and Cloud Key Vaults in the following releases.
+    We plan to add support for SaaS Services such as S3 and Cloud Key Vaults in the future milestones.

-The idea of using Repository Service for TUF as microservices is the possibility of bringing scalability and reliability in different deployment scenarios.

 Repository Service for TUF Command Line
 ---------------------------------------

-The Repository Service for TUF Command Line Interface (``repository-service-tuf-cli``) is a Command Line Interface (CLI) Python Application to manage the Repository Service for TUF.
+The Repository Service for TUF Command Line Interface (``repository-service-tuf-cli``) is a CLI Python application to manage the Repository Service for TUF.

-The CLI supports the Ceremony (signing the initial Repository Metadata and Repository Service for TUF setup), generating Tokens to be used by integration (i.e. CI/CD tools).
+The CLI supports the initial setup, termed a ceremony, where initial repository metadata is signed and the service is configured, generating Tokens to be used by integration (i.e. CI/CD tools).

 The Repository Metadata
 =======================

-Repository Service for TUF (RSTUF) is to secure downloads with signed Repository Metadata.
+Repository Service for TUF (RSTUF) secures downloads with signed repository metadata using a design based on Python's `PEP 458 – Secure PyPI downloads with signed repository metadata <https://peps.python.org/pep-0458/>`.
-RSTUF implements The Update Framework (TUF) As a Service as part of your release process.

-The RSTUF has pre-defined TUF Roles and some Roles to protect and enable integration with build systems based on Python PEP 458.

 .. image:: /_static/1_1_rstuf_metadata.png